jgsacco/finance/README.md

 tabulation, meaning I have to hit 'enter' each time I want to go to the next line.
 Primordial, right?
 OK, just head for the actual file since there's no more to be said here.

 Goodbye.
 I hope you enjoy what I've coded.
-It took me many hours just to accomplish those measly 100 lines.
+It took me many hours just to accomplish these measly 100 lines.